Silverlight and WCF Feature Comparison

 - TextMessageEncodingBindingElement: This binding element supports the Textual encoding of XML.
 Only SOAP 1.1 is supported.
 WS-Addressing and MTOM are not supported.
 For more information, see the Supported Protocols section in Accessing SOAP Services.

-More advanced bindings and binding elements, such as the ones dealing with queues, reliable sessions, transactions, message-level security (such as WS-Security), peer-to-peer messaging, and transports other than HTTP, HTTPS, and TCP are not provided in Silverlight 4.
+More advanced bindings and binding elements, such as the ones dealing with Queues, Reliable Sessions, Transactions, message-level Security (such as WS-Security), Peer-to-Peer Messaging, and transports other than HTTP or HTTPS, are not provided in Silverlight 3.

 Data Transfer and Serialization